Quick Search:

 Download from Google Photos

-Note: When using this method, you should always care about the internet connection.
-Because once the connection goes down, it will badly affect the downloading process.
+Note: When using this method, you should always care about the internet connection, since once the connection goes down, it will severely affect the downloading process.

-Solution 2: Backup Google Photos to Hard Drive via Google Takeout
+2: Export Google Photos to Hard Drive via Google Takeout

 If you have a large amount of data from Google Photos to backup and feel irritated to select photos one by one to download, you can take advantage of Google Takeout.
-It is a data retrieval application that can help export data from Google devices at once.
+It is a data retrieval application that can help export data from Google devices at once, including exporting all Google Photos in one time instead of one by one.
 Here’s what you should follow:

 Step 1: Go to Google Takeout